 Let’s explore the most popular types of kitchen islands along with their sizes and features.
 Kitchen island prices for each are laid out in detail within the tables below.

 Movable carts and islands: These handy units usually require assembling, and they sometimes have casters with locks for rolling into position and securing.
 They include some or all these options: metal or wood construction, open shelving and/or cabinets, one or more drawers, spice rack, towel rack, knife block, a food-prep top (laminate, wood/butcher block, stainless steel, tile or stone) and built-in or removable cutting board.

-Built-in kitchen islands: These islands are usually constructed using the same cabinets and countertops found throughout the kitchen and are designed to fit seemlessly into the rest of the kitchen design.
-Popular options include some open shelving for cookbooks or knickknacks, an extended countertop that serves as a breakfast bar, electrical outlets, prep and/or full sink and faucet, cooktop, oven, vent hood, dishwasher and a small refrigerator or beverage cooler.
-It’s also possible to install seating into any large kitchen island, in the form of either a heigh seating area with stools or a low integrated seating area with chairs and a table (shown in the image below).
+Built-in kitchen islands: These islands are usually constructed using the same cabinets and countertops found throughout the kitchen and are designed to fit seamlessly into the rest of the kitchen design.
+Popular options include some open shelving for cookbooks or knickknacks, an extended countertop that serves as a breakfast bar, electrical outlets, prep and/or full sink and faucet, cook top, oven, vent hood, dishwasher and a small refrigerator or beverage cooler.
+It’s also possible to install seating into any large kitchen island, in the form of either a high seating area with stools or a low integrated seating area with chairs and a table (shown in the image below).
 In short, just about anything that can be installed in a kitchen can be integrated into the island.

 Kitchen Island Prices Sorted by Type and Features

 See our price guides for countertops, cabinets, sinks and faucets to itemize the cost of these individual components of your kitchen remodel.
 In this table, we’ve priced islands complete with the range of materials and potential labor costs involved in the installation of a kitchen island.